 Coastal interior design style is a popular look in the beach-side suburbs of Long Island in New York, U.S.A.
-However, even if you don’t live beside the ocean, it is still an option for creating serenity and tranquillity in your space.
+However, even if you don’t live beside the ocean, it is still an option for creating serenity and tranquility.

-Coastal is all about letting the peacefulness of nature into your space.
-So consider opening up to create an airy and light space.
+Coastal is all about letting the peacefulness of nature in.
+So consider opening up to create an airy and light feel.
 You might want to install plantation shutters or decorate with white curtains that can blow in the breeze.

-Select a colour palette that reflects nature, with shades of blue, yellow, green and white, popular choices.
-You want to evoke the colours of the beach and create a light tone for your space.
+Select a color palette that reflects nature, with shades of blue, yellow, green and white, popular choices.
+You want to evoke the colors of the beach and create a light tone.
 Furnish with wooden furniture, like wicker chairs or rattan and pair with a plush sofa.